 As well as a dazzling permanent collection that can take days to fully enjoy, the Rijksmuseum frequently hosts some of the biggest blockbuster exhibitions in Amsterdam.The museum also regularly hosts guided tours, lectures and other special events – check the Rijksmuseum website for the latest information about special activities.
 Or search I amsterdam to find out what's on in the Rijksmuseum today.

-From 1 January 2018 a visit to the Rijksmuseum is included in the I amsterdam City Card.
+A visit to the Rijksmuseum is included in the I amsterdam City Card.